May 2014 meeting

 Robert Miller told us about Elsa Hammond, an Oxford graduate now doing her PhD at Bristol.
 She is planning a record-breaking row across the Pacific – 2400 miles, from California to Hawaii, in aid of Plastics in Oceans; and is looking to borrow an EPIRB, a PLB, a hand held GPS and water containers.
 If anyone can help he asks them please to mail her at firstname.lastname@example.org or make contact via her website.

 Roger Backhaus (as Membership Secretary) gave us an update on member numbers.
-We have 63 – low compared with our initial year’s 120 or so – but of these about half had never attended any of our events, so it was no surprise that numbers had settled down to the level they had.
-We continue this year, as we did last, to have a good turnout at our monthly meetings, and function fine at this level.
+We have 63 to date – down on our initial year’s 120 or so, but we continue, as we did last year, to have a very healthy turnout at our monthly meetings, and function fine at this level.
 Additional members are nevertheless to be encouraged.

 On funding, Roger (wearing his Treasurer hat) told us that that expenditure this year will be lower than last.
 In our first year we had professional website costs (the website is now managed by Barnaby), we were hiring AV kit (now provided by Hugh) and we had one-off burgee/logo design costs.
 We have plenty in the coffers for our 2014 programme.